-The average daily flow for the period July 2001 to June 2011 was 361 mgd.
-This flow and the maximum sustainable flow to secondary of 700 mgd (based on experiments conducted from October 2005 to June 2006), will be used to size nitrogen removal facilities at Deer Island.
+The average daily flow for the period July 2005 to June 2013 was 355 MGD.
+This flow and the maximum sustainable flow to secondary treatment of 700 MGD (based on experiments conducted from October 2005 to June 2006), will be used to size nitrogen removal facilities at Deer Island.
 Figure 4 shows the daily effluent flow while Figure 5 graphs the monthly averages.

 Previously, return streams from sludge processing at Deer Island were pumped back to the head of the primary clarifier.
 These waste streams include overflow from the gravity thickeners, centrate from waste sludge centrifuges, and centrate from the digested sludge centrifuges.
 However, gravity thickener overflow can go to the primary tanks or to the south system pump station depending on pump availability.
 As of April 1, 2005, digested sludge is no longer thickened at Deer Island but instead sent to the Residuals Pelletizing Plant in Quincy via the inter-island tunnel.
 Thus, the only constant internal return stream from on-site residual processing that is pumped back to the head of the primary clarifier is the waste sludge centrate.
 Mass balance calculations reflect these operational changes.
-Sludge centrate overflow averages about 4.9 mgd.
+Sludge centrate overflow averages about 5.2 MGD.
 While this flow can be considered negligible compared to the raw influent, its nitrogen load is high.